FAQ: Flu

 • Muscle aches

-Flu vaccines side effects are generally mild and tend to go away on their own in a few days.
+Flu vaccine side effects are generally mild and tend to go away on their own in a few days.

-Do I need a flu vaccine every year if I am wearing a mask and physically distancing from others?
+Do I need a flu immunization every year if I am wearing a mask and physically distancing from others?

 Yes.
-It is essential that everyone who can get a flu vaccine does so.
+It is still advised that everyone who can get a flu immunization does so.
 Flu is always a dangerous disease, but it can be even more deadly when combined with the risks associated with COVID-19.
 And having a highly vaccinated population at MIT also protects individuals in our community who are unable to be vaccinated for medical reasons.

 How many flu vaccinations do I need each year?

 Adults will need just one vaccination.
-Children aged 6 months–9 years who are getting a flu vaccination for the first time will need two doses, spaced at least a month apart.
+Children aged six months to nine years who are getting a flu vaccination for the first time will need two doses, spaced at least a month apart.
+Children are not eligible to attend the MIT flu clinics.

 Can I get the flu from the flu vaccine?